 Do we realise what that means?

-- For anything they needed to buy, they had to go out
+When they needed to buy anything, they had to go out

 And let’s talk about that time of year when it comes to renewing your home / car / whatever insurance, what do you do?
 You go to a comparison site, put your details in, work out who can provide the cheapest quote, phone your current provider, tell them to match their competitor, and if they can, all good.
 If they can’t, then you switch providers.
 Our parents physically had to go door to door (provider to provider) to save a little money.
 Was it really worth it?